yuvalbennaim/simpleton-state-manager/README.md

     console.log('Model changed', modelName, subscriberName, model);
     //do whatever you want to do with this model like render the UI }));

-  //use the returned key when unsubscribing store.unsubscribe(modelName, key);
 ```

 ### Notifying Subscribers